All Episodes

 Welcome.

-Thank you, Russ.
+Thank you, Rush.

-Hey, I was thinking earlier about the something caught my attention there earlier on the uh Thanksgiving story about the food shortages and uh if the manufacturers and the suppliers don't have any extra to give away, isn't that mean they're selling all the supplies to somebody?
+And if the manufacturers and the suppliers don't have any extra to give away, doesn't that mean they're selling all the supplies to somebody?

-Uh well i of course, but no that's not the way we're supposed to interpret this.
+But that's not the way we're supposed to interpret this.

 Demand, and by the way, I'm the one adding the Thanksgiving angle.

-This is not so much well, I haven't read the whole story, but they might make a Thanksgiving connection here.
+This is not so much, well, I haven't read the whole story, but they might make a Thanksgiving connection here.

-But it's the reader is supposed to.
+But the reader is supposed to.

-This is what you're supposed to infer this.
+You're supposed to infer this.

-Um demand is being driven up at these food pantries who are struggling with shortages.
+Demand is being driven up at these food pantries who are struggling with shortages.

 It means we got money to spend.

-I mean, then now they're issuing tips on how to pack for crying out loud.
+Now they're issuing tips on how to pack for crying out loud.

 Do it neatly.

-And yet, people have enough money to fly all over the country in droves, setting records all week, got enough money to go out and buy food so much so that there's less to give away.
+Got enough money to go out and buy food so much so that there's less to give away.

 So how can we have such a rotten economy?